Ryuma-Orita/academic-kickstart/content/en/talk/2012-07-Tambara.md

 event: Geometry and Transformation Groups 2012
 event_url: ""

-location: Tambara Institute, The University of Tokyo, Japan
+location: Tambara Institute of Mathematical Sciences, The University of Tokyo, Japan

 summary: "Geometry and Transformation Groups 2012"
 abstract: ""